Our Governing Body

 Steve can be contacted at firstname.lastname@example.org

-Alex is a teacher governor and is currently teaching Lime Class, Year 5 at St Paul's.
+Alex is a teacher governor and is currently teaching Elm Class, Year 6 at St Paul's.
 Alex has a specialism in Mathematics, with a strong background and interest in IT; she currently leads the school's computing and online-safety provision.
 She has a particular interest in encompassing the outside classroom into the everyday learning environment.

 With four children of her own, Alex doesn't have much time for hobbies but tries to sail, paddleboard and skate as much as possible, and can be found walking her dogs early in the morning in all weathers.
 She is also an ice hockey mum and U18s Team Manager and can often be found at the rink side at 5:30 on a Sunday morning!

-Sylvia was nominated as a foundation governor by St Paul’s Church in 2014, and serves on the Learning Committee.
-She is married to Jeff, who is the Associate Vicar at St Paul’s, and she is very involved in several aspects of church life there.
+Sylvia was nominated as a foundation governor by St Paul’s Church in 2014.
+She is married to Jeff, who is the Associate Vicar (Retired) at St Paul’s, and she is very involved in several aspects of church life there.
 She is proud that the school and the church work so closely together to bring a unique and special ethos to the school.

-She hopes to bring to the governing body her experience in different areas of the world of education, plus the added perspective of a grandmother.
+She brings to the governing body her experience in different areas of the world of education, plus the added perspective of a grandmother.